daxter-army/git-cheatsheet/README.md

 * ```git branch -d <branch_name>```: delete a branch **To delete a branch, you must be checked out of it.**

 * ```git branch -D <branch_name>```: when you try to delete a branch, git checks if you have merged this branch or not, so if the branch is not merged, git will give you error saying ```error: The branch <branch_name> is not fully merged```, so to delete forcefully a branch irrespective of its merged status, use ```-D``` which is a shorthand for ```--delete --force```.

 * ```git branch -m <new_branch_name>```: rename a branch **To rename a branch, you must be checked in it.**

+**HOW GIT STORES HEAD AND OTHER BRANCHES**
+* In the **.git** directory, **HEAD** file store the current HEAD location, for e.g, if you are currently in the master branch, file would be having **ref: refs/head/master** written in it.
+This is the **HEAD POINTER**.

+* In the **.git/refs/head**, there would as many files as the number of branches you are having in your project, and each file would be containing the last commit hash of the last commit done in that branch.
+These are the **branch references or Branch HEAD**.**HEAD** alternates between these branch heads, when you do checkout/switch from one branch to another.

 ### FAQs
 **What is inside *.git* folder?**